FREQUENTY ASKED QUESTIONS

 How early can I line up?

-For events at The Paramount Theatre, patrons are welcome to start lining up on Pine Street, going east towards Boren, on the theatre's side of the street after 6:00 am on the day of the show, if they wish to do so.
-Please be aware that there will be no staff or security outside the theatre before the show.
+For events at The Paramount Theatre, patrons are welcome to start lining up on Pine Street, going east towards Boren, on the theatre's side of the street.
+For events at The Moore Theatre, the line starts at the front door and goes northwest on 2nd Avenue, around the corner heading northeast on Virginia.
+Patrons may line up after 6:00 am on the day of the show, if they wish to do so.
+Please be aware that there will be no staff or security outside the theatres before the show.

 Is there bar service at The Paramount, Neptune or Moore Theatre?
 Are the bars always open before a show?
 For how long?